nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ![screenshot19](../assets/images/agent_sudo/screenshot19.png)

-Dang, looks like we need a password to unzip the file.
+Looks like we need a password to unzip the file.
 We can use `john` to try and brute-force this password.

 Firstly, we will need to use the `zip2john` tool to convert the zip file into a format that can be cracked by John: